notadeejay/rbc-training/data/Week 3 Day 2/05__CSS Animations__Reading.md

 uuid: b5e880a8-848d-4465-85ea-5073f1869f91
 ---

 In addition to having CSS **transitions**, CSS also has **animations**.
-If we're getting technical (and we are) a CSS **Transition** *is* an animation, just one that is performed between two states.
-If you want to add some movement to your page that does not specifically involve a start state and an end state, you can use an animation.
+If we're getting technical (and we are) a CSS transition *is* an animation, just one that is performed between two states.
+If you want to add some movement to your page that does not specifically involve a start and end state, you can use an animation.

-Animations are made up of two key pieces, the **Animation properties** and the **keyframes**.
-The **keyframe** will tell us WHAT is happening, and the **animation** will define HOW it's happening.
+Animations are made up of two key pieces, the **animation properties** and the **keyframes**.
+The **keyframes** will tell us WHAT is happening, and the **animation properties** will define HOW it's happening.

 ### Keyframes